RESOURCES – Books

-The Parent’s 20 Minute Guide gives parents the best tools to help a loved one change their substance use while staying connected and using the power of science and kindness.
+Gives parents the best tools to help a loved one change their substance use while staying connected and using the power of science and kindness.

-National expert Dr. Joseph Lee explains the nature of youth addiction and treatment, and how families can create a safe and supportive environment for their loved ones during treatment and throughout their recovery.
+Explains the nature of youth addiction and treatment, and how families can create a safe and supportive environment for their loved ones during treatment and throughout their recovery.

 This is a book of plain-spoken wisdom for people with addictions and people who love them.

 Under The Influence examines the physical factors that set alcoholics and non-alcoholics apart, and suggests a bold, stigma-free way of understanding and treating the alcoholic.